Bath & North

 Bath and North East Somerset Council is responsible for ensuring streets are named and properties numbered and to check that authorised names and numbers are clearly displayed.
 Householders are responsible for actually erecting and maintaining the numbers.
 The power to name streets is given under the Public Health Act 1925 Sections 17, 18 and 19 and to number properties under the Towns Improvement Clauses Act 1847 Sections 64 and 65.

-Entry of properties in the LLPG is governed by BS7666, the Mapping Services Agreement (Public Sector Mapping Agreement from April 2011), the LLPG and LSG data entry conventions, and secondary legislation from various government departments.
+Entry of properties in the LLPG is governed by BS7666, the Public Sector Mapping Agreement, the LLPG and LSG data entry conventions, and secondary legislation from various government departments.

 The legal rights and responsibilities of the various parties are summarised in Appendix 2.